top of page

 The program will run throughout 2025.

-More than $1 million in funding is available for conservation activities that include improving riparian areas, water quality, native plant communities, soil health, rangelands, and wildlife habitat.
+More than $2 million in funding has been utilized for conservation activities that include improving riparian areas, water quality, native plant communities, soil health, rangelands, and wildlife habitat.
+So far, there have been 914 acres of Hill Country land protected through this program.

 Camp Bullis Regional Conservation Partnership Program